openconfig/gribi/doc/specification.md

 Since clients that are programming the same server are expected to implement common modes of operation, servers are not required to support all combinations.
-Particularly, for the parameters of the `params (i.e., persistence, election and acknowledgement modes), servers need only support one common mode across all clients.
+Particularly, for the parameters described in `params` (i.e., persistence, election and acknowledgement modes), servers need only support one common mode across all clients.
 Therefore, all clients MUST send the same values of all the attributes of`params`.